brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `MaxGCPauseMillis` and `G1HeapRegionSize` need more testing, given how divergent recommendations are.

+- Many flags are reduntant/enabled by default.
+But some Java releases disable some of these flags, so they are left in by default.
+See reduntant-flags.md if you need to remove flags for some reason.

 Benchmarks
 ------
 15%+ improvement in chunk generation and server startup time.
 Actual data coming Soon(TM).